Chairman Hood Releases Select Accomplishments from April 2019 to January 2021

 NCUA Board Members and members of Congress worked to make certain critical CARES Act provisions were extended to ensure the NCUA and federally insured credit unions could respond to the evolving nature of COVID-19, and provide needed regulatory certainty to the industry.

-Signed into law on December 27, 2020, the Consolidated Appropriations Act, 2021 (opens new window) extended several COVID-19 relief measures, including:
+Signed into law on December 27, 2020, the Consolidated Appropriations Act, 2021 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) extended several COVID-19 relief measures, including:

 - The CARES Act provisions that provided the CLF with increased flexibility and borrowing authority to support the liquidity needs of the system and the Share Insurance Fund through December 31, 2021.